 You can operate a FRS transmitter at any place where the FCC regulates radio communications, subject to certain limitations.
 A FRS transmitter may not be modified and must be certified by the FCC.

 None of the FRS channels are assigned for the exclusive use of any user.
 You must cooperate in the selection and use of the channels in order to make the most effective use of them and to reduce the possibility of interference.

-The usual range of communications between FRS stations is less than one-half mile.
+The usual range of an FRS device on channels 8-14 is less than one-half mile, but longer range communications can be achieve on channels 1-7 and 15-22 depending on conditions.
 You may not interconnect FRS transmitters and radios with the telephone system.